-You can have the best of intentions to pray faithfully, but without a plan in place you will fail more than succeed.
-The bad news is that doing nothing is almost our default setting as humans with a sin nature.
+You can have the best of intentions to pray faithfully, but without a plan, you will fail more than succeed.
+The bad news is that doing nothing is almost our default setting as humans with a sinful nature.

 The good news is that if you’ve given your heart to Jesus and make Him your Savior and Lord, you have full access to the “power of His resurrection” (Philippians 3:10).
 So your default setting is destined for defeat when you draw on the power that is yours.

 Also good news: when you choose to organize your prayer life in one way, you aren’t locked in forever.
 As your life changes, so can your plans and tools for your prayer life.